Looking after your information

 About the information used to invite you to the study

 These records were used as they are a representative and inclusive list of all babies who are born.
-These organisations provided your name, address and additional information about you and your baby.
+The organisations who hold these records provided your name, address and additional information about you and your baby.
 This has been approved by special committees in each country to allow this.

 In England, Wales and Scotland, we hold your name, address and additional information about you and your baby from records of births.
 This may contain details of your and/or your baby’s race and ethnicity.
 In Northern Ireland, we hold your name, address, and your and your baby’s month and year of birth from health records.
 As well as inviting you to take part, this information is used to make sure the study represents the UK population, and to help us understand who does and doesn’t take part.